-Minor in Possession (MIP) under 18-13-122 C.R.S. is when a person under 21 possesses or consumes alcohol, marijuana, or marijuana paraphernalia in Colorado.
+18-13-122 CRS is the Colorado statute that defines the crime of Minor in Possession (MIP).
+This offense occurs when a person under 21 possesses or consumes alcohol, marijuana, or marijuana paraphernalia.
 As an unclassified petty offense, MIP carries no jail.
 Instead, the judge may impose:

 - Public service; and